-Below are images showing precipitation in Virginia and other areas of the southeastern United States over the seven-day period ending February 17, 2015, and stream flow in Virginia, over the seven-day period ending December 16, 2014.
-Also below is a map showing the status of drought indicators in Virginia as of December 17, 2014.
+Below are images showing precipitation in Virginia and other areas of the southeastern United States over the seven-day period ending February 17, 2015, and stream flow in Virginia over the seven-day period ending February 16.
+Also below is a map showing the status of drought indicators in Virginia as of February 18.
 The Virginia Water Resources Research Center thanks the agencies mentioned below for providing precipitation and stream-flow information and images.
-For monthly reviews of precipitation, stream flow, and drought, please see the News Grouper posts available at this link: http://vawatercentralnewsgrouper.wordpress.com/?s=Monthly+Water+Status.
+For monthly reviews of precipitation, stream flow, and drought, please see the News Grouper posts available at this link: https://vawatercentralnewsgrouper.wordpress.com/?s=Monthly+Water+Status.
 For more information on current and historical surface-water and groundwater conditions in Virginia, please see the U.S. Geological Survey (USGS) Virginia Science Center’s Web site, http://va.water.usgs.gov/.

-Average Virginia stream flow over week ending December 16, 2014, is indicated in the map below, from the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/classic.php?m=pa07d&r=va&w=mv01d%2Cmap, accessed 12/17/14).
-The map compares the previous week’s average stream flows at about 140 stream-gaging stations (in Virginia and just beyond the state border) to the normal flow levels for that week over the historical record for each gaging station.
-The color codes/percentile classes used by USGS to compared flows to historical records for the month are as follows (higher the percentile and the “bluer” the color, the higher the flow relative to normal for the site and time of year).
+Average Virginia stream flow over week ending February 16, 2015, is indicated in the map below, from the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/classic.php?m=pa07d&r=va&w=mv01d%2Cmap, accessed 2/18/15).
+The map compares the previous week’s average stream flows at 139 stream-gaging stations in Virginia and just beyond the state border to the normal flow levels for that week over the historical record for each gaging station.
+The color codes/percentile classes used by USGS to compare flows to historical records are as follows (the higher the percentile and the “bluer” the color, the higher the flow relative to normal for the site and time of year).

 The Virginia Drought Monitoring Task Force, a collaboration of state and federal agencies, issued its most recent Drought Status Report on January 9, 2015 (as of 2-18-15).
 The report typically includes information from some or all of the following agencies: University of Virginia Climatology Office, U.S. Geological Survey (USGS), and the Virginia departments of Agriculture and Consumer Services, Health, and Environmental Quality.
 Task Force reports and other current drought-status information are available online at http://www.deq.virginia.gov/Programs/Water/WaterSupplyWaterQuantity/Drought.aspx.

 The Drought Monitoring Task Force also produces a daily map rating groundwater levels (GW), precipitation deficits (Prcp), reservoir storage (Res), and stream flow (Flow) conditions across the Commonwealth.
 In each area, a color code indicates “normal,” “watch,” “warning,” or “emergency conditions.”
-Shown below is the December 8, 2014, map (the most recent one available on 12/17/14).
-A given day’s current map and more information on the ratings are available the Task Force Web site listed above.
+Shown below is the February 18, 2015.
+Any given day’s current map and more information on the ratings are available the Task Force Web site listed above.